Financial-Times/o-brand/README.md

 Mixins within `o-brand` help configure components to support brands.
 There is no configuration in `o-brand`.
 It provides the mechanisms for components to apply their own brand support.

-The following mixins and functions are provided to brand a component.
+The following mixins and functions help brand a component.

 - oBrandDefine
 - oBrandConfigureFor